pilotmoon/PopClip-Extensions/README.md

 ![Example plist, for 'Translate Tab'.](https://raw.github.com/pilotmoon/PopClip-Extensions/master/docs/ttplist.png)

 ### Icons
 Extensions may include icons to represent actions.
 The icon is displayed in the PopClip popup itself, and also in the preferences window and on the web site (if published).
-Icons may be created in any graphics program.
-(I use [Pixelmator](http://www.pixelmator.com/).)
-The icon should:
+Icons may be created in any graphics program; I use [Pixelmator](http://www.pixelmator.com/).
+For best results, the icon should:

 * be a PNG file
+* consist of a black figure on a transparent background (you can use opacity to achieve 'shades of grey')
 * be square
-* be at least 256x256 pixels
+* be at least 256x256 pixels in size
-* consist of solid black figure on a transparent background

 For example, here is the full-size icon file for 'Sort':